bhanvinayer/DefendX/docs/ANDROID_APP_FEATURES.md

 - Local notification support (deep-link to verification)
 - Static sample workspace table (shown after successful test)

-## Improvements
+## Security & Privacy
-- More accurate behavioral analysis using real keystroke data
+- Security answer is stored locally, not sent to server
-- Confidence-based feedback for user transparency
+- Keystroke data is used only for local inference

-## All features above are directly reflected in the code.
-No extra features are documented.
+## No extra features, APIs, or integrations are present beyond the above actual code.